InbarPe/Mouse-Weight-Tracking-GUI/README.md

 Inside each .txt file, the software will search for the mouse’s weight based on the following conditions:

+!
 Requirement	Must Appear On The Same Line

-"BW"	✔ Yes
+✔ "BW"

-"%"	✔ Yes
+✔ "%"

-A number before %	✔ This number is the weight value in percentages
+✔ A number before %	 (This number is the weight value in percentages)

-Example valid line:

-BW: 25.9g, 92%
+Example valid line: BW: 25.9g, 92%

 Extracted value: 92

 Invalid examples the program will ignore:

 ❌ % but no BW on the line

 ❌ BW present but no %

 ❌ No number before %

 ## 🖥️ GUI Features